deciduously/hunt-the-wumpus/post.md

 You'll need a nightly Rust compiler.
 See [rustup](https://rustup.rs/) to get started if you need to - it's easy.
 You'll also need [`cargo-web`](https://github.com/koute/cargo-web): `cargo install cargo-web`.

-Once you have that installed navigate to your project directory and issue `cargo new hunt-the-wumpus` at the terminal.
+Once you have that installed navigate to your projects directory and issue `cargo new hunt-the-wumpus` at the terminal.
 Open that folder in the text editor of your choice.
-We're going to start by adding the basic outline of the app and build pipeline.
-Just enough to get everything compiling and running.
+We're going to start by adding just enough to get everything compiling and running.

-First lets set up a project folder to use the built-in Rust target.
+First lets set up our project folder to use the built-in Rust target.
 Issue the following commands:

 ```
-$ cargo new hunt-the-wumpus
-$ cd hunt-the-wumpus
 $ rustup override set nightly
 $ echo 'default-target = "wasm32-unknown-unknown"' > Web.toml
 ```